 So begins a new series for the curious bride: The Top Wedding Superstitions & Traditions Explained.

-Wedding Superstition #1 – Rain on Your Wedding Day is Good Luck
+Rain on Your Wedding Day is Good Luck?

 “I pray for rain on my wedding day!”
 Said NO bride.
 Ever.

-So WHY do we always reassure a nervous bride as she looks out the window at a dark, gloomy day that rain is GOOD LUCK?
+So WHY do we always reassure a nervous bride as she looks out the window at a dark, gloomy day the reasons to want rain on her wedding day?
 Just to make her feel better?
 Perhaps a little, but it’s more than that.
 Our ancestors held the belief that rain on a wedding day brings good luck for 4 symbolic reasons.

 Newsflash: No sooner will your wedding guests throw the rice (more on THAT later in the series!) than they will start asking when you are having kids!
 Most cultures believe that children are an essential ingredient for a happy marriage and a prosperous life.
 And since Mother Earth needs rain to grow new life herself, the belief became that a rainy wedding day meant many healthy children for the bride and groom.